beachyapp/puppet-agent/README.md

 docker build -t puppet .
 docker run -ti -v $(pwd):/etc/puppetlabs -v $HOME/.aws/:/root/.aws puppet /bin/bash
 ```

+This assumes you have an AWS credentials file in `~/.aws`.

 Changes you make to the code will automatically sync with /etc/puppetlabs inside
 of the container.
 You can run `puppet apply` using the same command at the bottom